hplt-project/data-analytics-tool/README.md

 # Output examples:

 - HPLT monolingual documents for Afrikaans: it shows that more than a half of the documents come from the same domain, and that a large amount of documents contain less than a 30% of segments in Afrikaans.
 It also contains a lot of short segments.
+The general low quality of this corpus is confirmed also by its Document Scores.

 <img alt="Data Analytics Viewer" src="https://github.com/hplt-project/data-analytics-tool/blob/main/img/HPLT-af.png" width=600 />